 - Yes, but there are some restrictions!
 Friendship is power, but we don’t want it to be OVERpowered.

-- Players can queue together in parties of 5 if you're Gold or lower!
-Platinum or above?
-That means you can queue in parties of 3.
+- Players in standard ranked can queue together in parties of 3 if you're Diamond or lower!
+Master or above?
+You’ll have to queue up on your own.

 - Do TFT ranked games count towards split points?

 - Nope.
 TFT does not affect split points

 How do ranked rewards work?

 Each season, players who place high enough will earn an exclusive emote.
 These emotes have a different look depending on the rank you achieve, so there’s no better way to show off your hard-won Grandmaster placement from seasons past.

 What tier do I have to be to qualify for rewards?

 The emotes will be added for Gold and above.
 For the rest, it depends on the season.
 We want the rewards to accurately represent all your hard work!